 To ensure data integrity, the FSIS FSLs standardize data recording across the three laboratory locations using an integrated information system that minimizes paper records and manual data entry through automated synchronization with other Agency data systems.
 This system standardizes sample traceability and data recording in the FSLs, and laboratory results reporting to FSIS stakeholders.

-Further, the LIMS application in use by the FSIS FSLs is highly customizable and allows full auditing of all transactions performed within that system.
+The LIMS is further used to inventory all reference materials, reagents, and consumables, while also providing documentation and records for calibration and maintenance events for equipment and instrumentation used in analyses.
+The LIMS application is highly customizable and allows full auditing of all transactions performed within the system.
 This system supports ISO 17025 and internal quality system requirements by maintaining full traceability of samples from receipt in the laboratory until reporting of results.